emqx/emqx-docs/en_US/data-integration/data-bridge-iotdb.md

 7. Click the **Create** button at the bottom of the page to finish the setup.

 Now a rule to forward data to Apache IoTDB via the data bridge is created.
-You can click **Data Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flows** to view the topology.
 It can be seen that the messages under the topic `root/#` are sent and saved to Apache IoTDB.

 ### Test the Data Bridge and Rule